PalisadoesFoundation/talawa-admin/docs/README.md

 By default, a browser window will open at http://localhost:3000.

-This command starts a local development server and open up a browser window.
-Most changes are reflected live without having to restart the server.
+This command starts a local development server and opens up a browser window.
+Most changes are reflected live without restarting the server.
 # Building Static HTML Pages

 **In most cases, it is unnecessary.** Running the development server is sufficient.